zhalmomani/ztech-landing-page/README.txt

 By using this template, you acknowledge that you have read and understood this disclaimer and agree to its terms.

-For questions or customization services, please contact: support@ztech.com

 Thank you for choosing Z-Tech !